yvonnefroehlich/sws-visualization-and-modeling/003_modeling/README.md

   - Mapping Toolbox

 - _MATLAB Seismic Anisotropy Toolkit_ (MSAT) by [Walker & Wookey (2012)](https://doi.org/10.1016/j.cageo.2012.05.031)
-  - Download MSAT from https://www1.gly.bris.ac.uk/MSAT/ or https://github.com/andreww/MSAT (last access 2022/07/05)
+  - Download MSAT from https://www1.gly.bris.ac.uk/MSAT/ or https://github.com/andreww/MSAT (last access 2022/07/05).
-  - Add the whole MSAT package to your _MATLAB_ path
+  - Add the whole MSAT package to your _MATLAB_ path.
   - If you want to get familiar with the modeling in MSAT and the behavior of different settings change to the directory `MSAT/examples/splitting_model/` in which the script `split_model.m` is located.
   This script is described in the publication [Walker & Wookey (2012)](https://doi.org/10.1016/j.cageo.2012.05.031).